kalamangga-net/Impala-docker-hub/README.md

 Several images are available but only two are inteded for use:

 #### Complete
 The complete image has Impala built and test data loaded.
 Because of the size and time required to build this image and limitations of dockerhub, **the image is not available for download but can be built locally**.
-The built images will be about 50 GB in size.
+The built image will be about 50 GB in size and take 1-4 hours depending on your system.

 To build the complete image: